Gregwar/Plankton/README.md

 It also comes with some examples page, an index, a 404, a a page greeting you and a page listing films from database

+It doesn't uses any third-party library, everything is in this repository, you can quickly read all its source code.

 ## Documentation

 * RTFC = Read The Fucking Code